Show All Answers

 Residents of incorporated Palm Beach Gardens pay $3.50 + tax per person.
 The admission for daily swim for non-resident fee is $7.00 + tax per person.

 Cash, Visa, Mastercard, Discover or American Express

 The Gardens Life brochure is published 3 times per year: Winter/Spring (January - April), Summer (May - August), and Fall (/September - December).
 It is available approximately 2 weeks before the start of the new period.

 The City of Palm Beach Gardens no longer mails out brochures to resident households.
 You may pick up a copy at any Recreation facility or download it from our website

 Permits are required for group use of any park facilities, athletic fields, picnic pavilions and lighted facilities.
-Permits can be completed in person at the Burns Road Recreation Center or online at PBGREC.COM/LOGIN.
+Permits can be completed in person at the Burns Road Community Center or online at PBGREC.COM/LOGIN.

 Burns Road Community Center regular business hours of operation are as follows: Monday-Thursday 8am-8pm, Friday 8am-6pm, Saturday 8am-5pm, Sunday 12-5pm.
 However, hours may change or be extended depending on the season and programming.